steverydz/steverydz.github.io/about.md

 If you&rsquo;re interested you can see [what hardware and software I use](/uses).

 If you would like to contact me for any reason feel free to [reach out to me on Twitter](https://twitter.com/steverydz) or send an email to [steverydz@gmail.com](mailto:steverydz@gmail.com).

+FYI: This site does not use any form of analytics or tracking.
+You are safe here :)